publicdocs/uscode/assets/md/titles/usc10/us/usc/t10/stA/ptII/ch53/m__us_usc_t10_s1044e.md

     (d)  __Qualifications__  __.—__

+        (1)

          An individual may not be designated as a Special Victims’ Counsel under this section unless the individual—

-        (1) meets the qualifications specified in [section 1044(d)(2) of this title][/us/usc/t10/s1044/d/2]; and
+            (A) meets the qualifications specified in [section 1044(d)(2) of this title][/us/usc/t10/s1044/d/2]; and

-        (2) is certified as competent to be designated as a Special Victims’ Counsel by the Judge Advocate General of the armed force in which the judge advocate is a member or by which the civilian attorney is employed, and within the Marine Corps, by the Staff Judge Advocate to the Commandant of the Marine Corps.
+            (B) is certified as competent to be designated as a Special Victims’ Counsel by the Judge Advocate General of the armed force in which the judge advocate is a member or by which the civilian attorney is employed, and within the Marine Corps, by the Staff Judge Advocate to the Commandant of the Marine Corps.

+        (2)

+         The Secretary of Defense shall—

+            (A) develop a policy to standardize the time period within which a Special Victims’ Counsel receives training; and

+            (B) establish the baseline training requirements for a Special Victims’ Counsel.

     (e)  __Administrative Responsibility__  __.—__